rmuenich/cvtracker/README.md

     + [current USDA COI](https://www.nifa.usda.gov/application-support-templates)

-*To learn more about linking to ORCI*
+*To learn more about linking to ORCID*
 I may update this later to link to ORCID so you don't have to maintain the database.
 I used oRCID for my CV, but it doesn't have all potential COIs, like proposals under review.
 So that is why I went with this.
 But if you want to learn more check out: (https://ciakovx.github.io/rorcid.html)